st3r4g/drm-input-wayland/README.md

 * compositor -> Wayland protocol implementation [in progress]
 * 99 -> Headless compositor [for debugging]

-the compositor has now a GLES3 renderer!
+Rendering supports both wl_shm and wl_drm and should display fine, but without any optimizations (e.g.: full redraw on every VBLANK, 1 frame of latency for fast clients...) at the moment.

-ISSUES: upside down textures, no alpha, fixed texture size
+NEXT STEP: keyboard input support (wl_seat)

-TODO: reorganize code and get rid of 99 folder
+ALSO: reorganize code and get rid of 99 folder